-Build Strong Mental Health One Bite at a Time: My Day with Winnie the Pooh at the Farmer’s Market
+Build Strong Mental Health One Bite at a Time: A Day at the Farmer’s Market with Winnie the Pooh

-It was a sunny Saturday morning at the local farmers market, and I was on the hunt for fresh veggies, spices and maybe — just maybe — a small jar of local honey.
-As I strolled past colorful stalls, my eyes caught a familiar figure: round, yellow and unmistakably fond of honey.
+It was a sunny Saturday morning at the local farmers market and I was on the hunt for fresh veggies, spices and perhaps — a dozen farm fresh eggs.

-As luck would have it, Pooh noticed the book in my hand — "3 Food Rules of a Mental Health Warrior."
+As luck would have it, Pooh noticed the book in my hand: 3 Food Rules of a Mental Health Warrior.

 His face lit up with curiosity and, in that gentle, endearing voice, he said, “Oh, hello there!
 What’s this book about?
 It seems to be about food… which I like very much.”